Science and innovation

 Core Partners

-Our Initiative is led by WWF, in collaboration with leading conservation, science and development partners such as the University of Queensland, Wildlife Conservation Society (WCS), Rare, CARE International, Blue Ventures and Arizona State University Centre for Global Discovery and Conservation Science.
+Our Initiative is led by WWF, in collaboration with leading conservation, science and development partners such as the Australian Institute of Marine Science (AIMS), CARE International, PALO IT, Rare, the University of Queensland (UQ) and Wildlife Conservation Society (WCS).

 care